 The Africana Studies Department at Davidson College has focused on black history dating back to the 1960s while honing in on new directions that truly reflect the realities of the 21st century.
 In an interview with Prof. Daniel Aldridge, he goes on to say that celebrating Black History Month is important because "more knowledge is good, and knowledge of history is good for everybody."
 It's not only important to touch on the Civil Rights Movement and the history of slavery and struggle, but it's also critical to know about the rich social and cultural history of the black community.

 At Davidson, the first formal observance of Black history was April 1976, when the Black Student Coalition invited the faculty to participate in “Black Week.”
-In the late 80s, the Black Student Coalition was formalized through the creation of the Black History Month Cultural Art Series, and the BSC has continued to provide a strong voice for the black community at Davidson College.
-This year you can listen to "Redeeming The Soul of America - MLK and The Audacity of Faith" on February 7 at the Davidson College Presbyterian Church at 7pm by the Pulitzer Prize-winning author and historian Taylor Branch.
+In the late 80s, the Black Student Coalition was formalized by creating the Black History Month Cultural Art Series, and the BSC has continued to provide a strong voice for the black community at Davidson College.

 Huntersville